 Following the completion of this offering, we intend to file a registration statement on Form S-8 under the Securities Act covering shares of common stock issued or reserved for issuance under our various stock option plans.
 The registration statement will become effective automatically upon filing.
-As of June 30, 2001, options to purchase 3,268,615 shares of common stock were issued and outstanding, of which options to purchase 1,058,947 shares have vested.
+Options to purchase 3,233,297 shares of common stock are currently issued and outstanding, of which, as of September 1, 2001, options to purchase 1,070,836 shares were vested.
 Accordingly, these shares will, subject to vesting provisions, the provisions of the shareholders agreement with the Management Investors, and Rule 144 volume limitations applicable to our affiliates, be available for sale in the open market immediately after the 180-day lock-up agreements expire.